flibber-hk/HollowKnight.RandoPlus/README.md

 - The nailsmith questline (kill / Sheo) is tied to the location, not the items.
 - For the purposes of split item groups, Nail Upgrades are considered by default to be in the same group as Skills - specifically Vengeful Spirit.

-### Disperse Groups
+### Advanced settings
+The following settings change the randomization in fairly technical ways, and are probably best ignored by most players.

-This setting makes a fairly technical change to the randomization algorithm - it moves groups that were otherwise randomized simultaneously to different stages.
+- Disperse Groups  moves groups that were otherwise randomized simultaneously to different stages.
 In concrete terms, it can reduce the number of attempts needed to generate placements in cases where it would otherwise take many attempts.
+- Enforce All Constraints causes constraints added to groups to become mandatory.
+For example, the deranged constraint usually allows vanilla placements if the alternative is another randomization attempt.
+This setting will increase the number of attempts taken.
+With some combinations of settings this may make seed generation impossible (for example, if grubs and mimics are randomized together and deranged is enabled).

 ### Custom Pools and Logic
 Any external logic modifications can be made via the custom logic injector mod; logic modifications using terms defined by this mod